 If donated to someone in need, all items sent to landfill or hoarded would have a donation value of almost £160 million – according to the Reuse Network.

-The campaign is revealing the value hidden in electricals and is making it easier for us all to recycle and reuse the small electricals we no longer need, doing this by providing more recycling points as well as providing practical information on how households can recycle.
+The campaign is revealing the value hidden in electricals.
+Plus it’ making it easier for us all to recycle and reuse the small electricals we no longer need, by providing more recycling points as well as providing practical information on how households can recycle.